 These days, traveling to all-inclusive resorts is one of our favorite ways to relax.
-And even though most beach towns don’t have sightseeing passes like their big city counterparts, there are still several things that will help you get the most value for your all-inclusive.
-Here are some of our favorite do’s and don’ts for all-inclusive resorts.
+After visiting dozens of resorts across the Caribbean and Mexico, you could even consider us all-inclusive experts.
+And even though most beach towns don’t have sightseeing passes like their big city counterparts, there are still several things you can do to get the most value for your all-inclusive experience.

 All-Inclusive Do’s and Don’ts: The Financials

 Do set a vacation budget. – Before planning your trip, make sure you have a solid budget in place.
 The last thing you want is to get your relax on, then come home to a stressful pile full of bills you can’t cover.
 Search for hotels and flights within your budget, then think about any excursions you may wish to take.
 I’ve found most people do best when they keep a travel fund in an account they don’t normally touch.
 This helps them not spend it prematurely, plus it’s fun to watch it grow!
-Online accounts work great for this.
-You can open a travel fund here with just a $25 deposit!
+Use this simple sinking funds technique to get started..

 - Don’t forget to include tips. – Even though it’s an “all-inclusive resort,” most don’t include your tips.
 (Some hotels do and will let you know that tips are not allowed.)
 Like service industry workers back home, many resort employees depend on tips to supplement their incomes.
 Include the cost of tips in your travel budget, and just consider them part of your trip.
 Generally speaking, USD is preferred, so just bring a stack of ones with you for meals, drinks, and housekeeping.
 I find that bringing $100-$200 for a week is usually plenty.